dfmoralesb/MPE_tutorials/tutorials/NGS.md

 		MELI_Aglaia_spectabilis_G09645_R1.fastq.gz  MELI_Dysoxylum_alliaceum_GAP83184_R1.fastq.gz
 		MELI_Aglaia_spectabilis_G09645_R2.fastq.gz  MELI_Dysoxylum_alliaceum_GAP83184_R2.fastq.gz

-	There are two file per each species corresponding to the left and right reads as this is paired-end data
+	There are two files per species corresponding to the left and right reads, as this is paired-end data

 * A FASTQ file has four line-separated fields per sequence.
-To see the sequence files do
+To see the sequence files, do

 		zless MELI_Aglaia_spectabilis_G09645_R1.fastq.gz